Deadly tornadoes tear through Texas as severe weather outbreak eyes South

 The thunderstorms had clustered into a squall line producing heavy rainfall, but will become reinvigorated as they move into a humid air mass heated by the rising sun.

-The squall line itself will likely morph into a QLCS, or Quasi-Linear Convective System.
+The squall line itself will probably morph into a QLCS, or Quasi-Linear Convective System.
 That’s essentially a band of thunderstorms with embedded circulations that can produce brief, quick-hitting tornadoes with little advanced notice.
 The nascent QLCS will evolve and shift east with time, entering Alabama around sundown and rolling through the state after dark.
 Alabama is notorious for hosting a high proportion of nocturnal tornadoes.

 Concern is greater for what may happen ahead of the QLCS.
-That’s where “warm air advection,” or warm air arriving on a conveyor belt of swift southerly winds, will allow for some more isolated, discrete thunderstorm cells to pop.
-In an environment characterized by high to extreme wind shear, or a change in wind speed and/or direction with height, any of those cells would become rotating supercells.
+That’s where “warm air advection” or warm air arriving on a conveyor belt of swift southerly winds will allow for some more isolated, discrete thunderstorm cells to pop.
+In an environment characterized by high to extreme wind shear or a change in wind speed and/or direction with height any of those cells would become rotating supercells.
 Those would have the best chance of more significant tornadoes, one or two of which may reach EF3 or greater strength and remain on the ground for a considerable amount of time.

 Since supercells will precede the QLCS, some areas might be exposed to multiple rounds of violent weather.
-High-resolution computer models are beginning to hint at a disconcerting assortment of supercells that may target eastern Mississippi and west central Alabama around sunset, which could bring an elevated risk of nocturnal tornadoes to places like Tuscaloosa, Cullman and Birmingham.
+High-resolution computer models are beginning to hint at a disconcerting assortment of supercells that may target eastern Mississippi and west central Alabama around sunset, which could bring an elevated risk of nocturnal tornadoes to places such as Tuscaloosa, Cullman and Birmingham.

 It’s important to note that part of the Deep South has a high density of mobile and manufactured homes, which are exceptionally vulnerable to even low-end tornadoes.
 The bulk of tornado fatalities occur in mobile/manufactured homes or vehicles.
 It’s imperative that residents of Louisiana, Mississippi and Alabama who reside in a non site-built home solidify adequate severe weather plans before warnings are issued.